-Beloved stage and screen actress Olympia Dukakis turned 85 on June 20th and what a better way to celebrate her life than to share some of our favorite on-screen moments and facts about the incomparable and outspoken actor.
+Beloved stage and screen actress Olympia Dukakis turns 87 today, and what a better way to celebrate her life than to share some of our favorite on-screen moments and facts about the incomparable and outspoken actor.

 Her best-selling autobiography “Ask Me Again Tomorrow” revealed a lot about the Lowell, Massachusetts native but here’s more you might not know.

 1) Before there was Caitlyn Jenner, there was Anna Madrigal and Before there was Sex in the City, there was Tales of the City

 Before there was Sex and the City, there was Tales of the city and Olympia Dukakis is credited as shedding light and bringing to the forefront— long before Caitlyn Jenner— the transgender issue to the American public.
 Tales of the City, a 1993 PBS mini-series got too hot for some conservatives to handle.
 Dukakis was the lead and the series received numerous awards, including the Peabody Award (the industry’s top honor) and the highest ratings ever for a dramatic series.

 She played a transexual named Anna Madrigal and the “house mother” to wayward young adults trying to find their way in 1970s San Francisco.
 Amid pressure from the religious right, PBS didn’t renew its most popular series ever and Showtime went on to produce and continue the sequel More Tales of the City.

 2) On My Big Fat Greek Wedding: “That Wasn’t My Greek Experience”